Eswartc/Comparative-Analysis-of-Multiple-Regression-Models/README.md

-Apologies for the oversight.
-Let's add the descriptions of the four regression models used in the README file.

 # Profit Prediction with Regression Analysis

 This repository contains a Python script for performing regression analysis to predict profit based on R&D Spend, Administration, and Marketing Spend.